 So what do we do in order to not break the bank, but still get something nice for our friends and family for Christmas?
 We make homemade gifts!
 We put lots of love, effort and creativity to our craft, and we make cute gifts that are meaningful and sweet.

-This year I am making something that I know people love receiving (and I know this because I’ve made this in the past and it’s been a hit).
+As a result, this year I’ve decided to make something that I know people love receiving (and I know this because I’ve made this in the past and it’s been a hit).
 Wanna know what it is?

 Homemade granola jars!